dustinguichet/dustinguichet/README.md

 ## I'm a Husband, Father, Developer!

-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently Seeking Employments With Mentorship Opportunities.
 - 👯 I’m looking to collaborate with other curious people
 - 🥅 2021 Goals: Become more consistent and curious with technology.
-- ⚡ Fun fact: I have ADHD , so coding is for me .
+- ⚡ Fun fact: I have ADHD , and I'm left-handed for what thats worth.

 ### 📫 How to reach me: